-Wash your hands frequently, especially after blowing your nose, going to the bathroom, diapering, and before eating or preparing foods.
+Wash your hands frequently, especially after coughing or blowing your nose, going to the bathroom, diapering, and before eating or preparing foods.

-Tobacco damages your lung's ability to fight off infection, and smokers have been found to be at higher risk of getting pneumonia.
-Smokers are considered one of the high-risk groups that are encouraged to get the pneumococcal vaccine.
+Tobacco damages your lung's ability to fight off infection, and people who smoke have been found to be at higher risk of getting pneumonia.
+Tobacco users are considered one of the high-risk groups that are encouraged to get the pneumococcal vaccine.

 Be Aware of Your General Health